ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 - "Loading project metadata is the first step towards a functioning project"
 ---

 The **first** step when you are contacted by a researcher who wants to register their project with the Database is to request Project Metadata.
-For most Nodes, the is in the form of a plaintext `.txt` file, using the template provided [here](https://members.oceantrack.org/data/data-collection).
+For most Nodes, this is in the form of a plaintext `.txt` file, using the template provided [here](https://members.oceantrack.org/data/data-collection).
 This file allows the researcher to provide information on the core attributes of the project, including the scientific abstract, associated investigators, geospatial details, temporal and taxonomic range.

 # Completed Metadata